How To Check An Ebook Before Publishing Your New Book

 5. Apple books and Kindle app

-These two apps are the easiest way to check an ebook on different screen sizes.
+These two apps are the easiest way to inspect an ebook on different screen sizes.

 All you need to do is add your new ebook file to your library, and you can view your book on any of your devices, from desktop or tablet and your phone.